 I have supervised a number of final year and MSc projects in recent years.
 If you are a 2nd year student looking for a project, see my project proposals.

-I am a member of the EPSRC Review College and have performed reviews for a number of equivalent bodies internationally.
+I am a member of the EPSRC Review College and have performed reviews for equivalent bodies in France, Switzerland, Austria and South Africa.
 I have acted as a reviewer for a number of journals and have been a member of the programme committee for a number of recent conferences.
 For a full list, please click here.